 The festival features many events and entertainment like beauty contests, dance performances, live music, fashion shows, a vintage car parade, and street stalls selling local food and drinks and Bajan-made arts and crafts.

-Not forgetting Holetown beach, a pleasant spot to relax amongst some of the islands best hotels and villas.
+Do not forget Holetown beach, a pleasant spot to relax amongst some of the island’s best hotels and villas.
 Holetown is a definite must experience.

 5. Harrison’s Cave

 Located in the central parish of St. Thomas, Harrison’s Cave is one of the great wonders of Barbados.

 The underground cave is a beautiful natural display of stalactites and stalagmites, with streams of crystal clear water.

 Electrically powered trams take you through the cave network, and friendly tour guides provide historical and geographical information about the cave along the way.

-The visitor’s center provides refreshments and showcases a wide variety of handicraft and artifacts, collected from various sites island-wide.
+The visitor’s center provides refreshments and showcases a wide variety of handicrafts and artifacts collected from various sites island-wide.

 Tip: Don’t forget your camera!